 Twice a day I loaded up on progesterone.
 I prayed fervently.
 Our friends and family, our priests and congregations prayed along with us.
 God would not fail me.
 How could he turn away from someone like me who had been faithful my whole life?
 While others dismissed religion, I embraced it because God had always been my ally.
 He kept me and my family safe.
 I was grateful for and lived a full, happy life.
 He would most certainly take care of my baby.
 God would not grant me a miracle, only to take it away!

 My faith did not waver.

-I will never understand, but God took my baby from me when I miscarried on Mothers Day last year.
+I will never understand, but God took my baby from me when I miscarried on Mothers Day in 2013.
 I was a sobbing, mother-no-longer who questioned, for the first time, everything about my faith and religion.
 In times of need, I had always turned to God.
 But where was he?
 He’d been AWOL when I called out to him.
 I had known God to answer prayers, but when I needed him most, he had utterly abandoned me.

 I was mad at God for a long time.
 I stopped going to church.
 I stopped praying.
 If he didn’t answer my prayers when I needed him, why would I keep up my end of the relationship?

 Eventually I returned to faith and prayer, not because of some enlightenment on my part, but because it was all I knew.
 God giveth and he taketh away.
 I don’t know why.
 There are no answers.
 I imagine Jesus felt the same way, dying on the crucifix, asking why must it be this way?
 When we sing, “My God, my God, why have you abandoned me,” I want to say, Jesus I feel you!
 I hurt just like you.

 We all know death, but it’s especially heart-breaking when it’s sudden and senseless and takes away our youth, our future.